 What's in This Guide to the Best AP World History Books?

-This is a list of the most helpful review books that you can use to study for the AP World History exam and other assessments in class throughout the year.
-These books are meant to be used in conjunction with a high-quality textbook, so most of them are not stand-alone resources for self-studying.
-However, some are more thorough than others.
+This is a list of the most helpful review books you can use to study for the AP World History exam and other assessments in class throughout the year.
+These books are meant to be used in conjunction with a high-quality textbook, so most of them are not stand-alone resources for self-studying; however, some are more thorough than others.

-- Focuses on larger trends and themes rather than small superfluous details; it only tells you about the essential stuff you need to know for the test
+- Focuses on larger trends and themes rather than small, superfluous details; tells you about only the essential stuff you need to know for the test

-- Easy to follow and written in conversational style
+- Easy to follow and written in a conversational style

-- Two full-length AP practice tests with analytical multiple-choice questions that closely model College Board materials
+- Six full-length AP practice tests, with analytical multiple-choice questions that closely model official materials

-- Good tips for designing your study plan and for taking the actual test
+- Good tips for designing your study plan and for taking the AP World History test

 - Not quite detailed enough to use for self-studying